ndreey/luandre/README.md

 ## Troubleshooting:

-- You may need to install the latest version of devtools (because of the recent GitHub change from “master” to “main” terminology, which can cause `install_github` to fail).

 - Been issues where the required dependencies are not installing.
   Please see the recommended code line for the installation above.